 Appendix A sets out a Proposed Work Plan.
-This has been provided to give a broad indication of the timeframe and to make it easier to visualise the recommendations.
+This has been provided to give a broad indication of the timeframe and to make visualization of the recommendations easier.

 Review of human and financial resources

 Consideration should be given in the first instance as to how the recommendations and suggestions will be implemented.
 Most importantly, consideration should be given as to who will undertake the work.